AlexCuadron/OpenHands/evaluation/benchmarks/aider_bench/README.md

 - `eval-num-workers`: the number of workers to use for evaluation.
 Default: `1`.
 - `eval_ids`, e.g. `"1,3,10"`, limits the evaluation to instances with the
     given IDs (comma separated).
+- `run_evaluation`: set to `eval` to automatically run evaluation after the benchmark completes.

 There are also following optional environment variables you can set: